Sumter County, Florida

 Sumter County is a county located in the central portion of the U.S. state of Florida.
-As of the 2020 census, the population is 129,752.
-It has the oldest median age (68.3 years) of any US county and the highest percentage of residents aged 65 and older—at 55.6% in 2014-2018 (in 2009–2013).
-Its county seat is Bushnell, and the largest community is The Villages.
+As of the 2020 census, the population was 129,752, and was estimated to be 154,693 in 2024.
+Its county seat is Bushnell, and the largest city is Wildwood.
+The Villages is located in Sumter County.

+It has the oldest median age (68.1 years) of any US county in the 2022 estimate.

-Sumter County coincides with The Villages, FL Metropolitan Statistical Area, which is included in the Orlando-Lakeland-Deltona, FL Combined Statistical Area.
+Sumter County coincides with The Villages, FL Metropolitan Statistical Area, which is included in the Orlando–Lakeland–Deltona, FL Combined Statistical Area.

 History

-Sumter County was created in 1853.
+Sumter County was created on January 8, 1853.
 It was named for General Thomas Sumter, a general in the American Revolutionary War.
 The county in the past, and to this day by some, is nicknamed "Hog County" most likely because it is home to a large population of wild hogs.
 Hog hunting is still a favorite pastime of locals in the more rural portions of the county.

-Although long extremely rural, in recent years Sumter County has sustained an exceptionally large increase in population, almost solely due to the expansion of The Villages retirement complex, a significant portion of which is in the county.
+Although long extremely rural, Sumter County has sustained an exceptionally large increase in population, almost solely due to the expansion of The Villages retirement complex, a significant portion of which is in the county.
 This has dramatically changed the demographics of the county and has brought in significant income.

 Sumter County was affected by the massive Florida tornado outbreak of February 2, 2007, and a state of emergency was declared.